asnassif/Digital-Wealth-Manager/README.md

 Other Data Sources`

 * `List of companies names with their correspoding Stock Symbols, Industries and Sectors`
-* `A reference table with Traded Companies' geographical locations can be added as well, to provide anotther analytic dimenstions`
+* `A reference table with Traded Companies' geographical locations can be added as well, to provide anotther analytic dimensions`